oxiadenine/kotlin-js-wrappers/kotlin-moment/README.md

 ### Installation

-1. `npm install @kotlinspain/kotlin-moment --save-dev`
+1. `npm install kotlin-moment --save-dev`
 2. `npm run gen-idea-libs`

-See the [Bintray page](https://bintray.com/kotlinspain/kotlin-js-wrappers/kotlin-moment) for Maven and Gradle installation instructions.
+See the [Bintray page](https://bintray.com/samgarasx/kotlin-js-wrappers/kotlin-moment) for Maven and Gradle installation instructions.

 ### Getting Started
-You can view the [samples](https://github.com/kotlinspain/kotlin-js-wrappers/tree/master/kotlin-moment/samples) to know how to use this library.
+You can view the [samples](https://github.com/samgarasx/kotlin-js-wrappers/tree/master/kotlin-moment/samples) to know how to use this library.